DegreeWorks is an online advising tool designed to help students and advisors review an individual's progress toward a Queens College degree.

-- Elective Classes Allowed:
+- Elective Classes Allowed

 - Students are allowed a different number of electives depending on the amount of coursework completed, as well as the number of credits required by a student’s major or minor.
-A student with an undeclared major will have a higher number of elective courses than a student that has declared a major and minor.
+A student with an undeclared major will have a higher number of elective courses than a student who has declared a major and minor.

-- Elective Classes not Allowed:
+- Elective Classes not Allowed

-- Insufficient Grades:
+- Insufficient Grades

 - Lists all courses taken with grades that are insufficient to fulfill degree requirements, such as F, WU, W, WA, ABS, INC, Z, and @ grades (which are courses that have been repeated).

 - Lists all courses you are currently taking or have registered for in a future semester.

 When should I look at my DegreeWorks audit?

 - Anytime!
 DegreeWorks is accessible from any computer or device with Internet access.